ShaunHoward/eecs391_pr04/README.md

 The agent controls multiple footmen in the SEPIA game engine in order to attack and defeat the enemy footmen who have a very intelligent attack system.
 The agent must be very smart to out-wit its enemies and defeat them.
 When it harms or defeats them successfully, it will get a good reward.
 When it loses allies or any of them are harmed, it will receive negative reward.

+Weights can be loaded at runtime from a file located in "agent_weights/weights.txt".
+If the file is not present, then the game will automatically load weights with random values from between -1 and 1.
+The PRNG seed is valued at 12345 to ensure repeatability.
+Every 10 epsiodes, the agent will play 5 more evaluation episodes.
+These will determine the average cumulative reward of the agent.
+These values can be graphed with their associated episode count to reveal the learning rate of the agent by means of linear regression or a best fit line.

 The agent has a Q-function that is based on the Russell and Norvig AI book.

 It calculates the next Q value like so: